-The HHFDC is required under the Section 42 of the IRCI.R.C. of 1986, as amended, to allocate only the minimum amount of tax credits required to make a project feasible.
+The HHFDC is required under Section 42 of the IRC to allocate only the minimum amount of tax credits required to make a project feasible.
 The determination of the amount of tax credits to be reserved or allocated to a project shall be made solely at the discretion of the HHFDC.
 The HHFDC may, at the time of issuance of the IRS Form(s) 8609 for the project, decrease the amount of tax credits allocated to a project based on the actual cost and financing of the project.